Nguyen130601/kodex/README.md

 # kodex
-Kodex is a template landing page for coding bootcamp
+Kodex is a responsive landing page for coding bootcamp bundled with parcel